Minecrafthyr/mcre/README.md

 - Eating glowing berries glows for 4 seconds
 - Rotten flesh has 75% chance poisoned for 4 seconds.
 - Fishing rods (including warped fungus or carrot fishing rods) drop 1 stick when destroyed.
+- Players moves faster on dirt path
 ## Modification

 ## Modification/Dimension Type

 - The end: no raids now

-## Modification/loot tables
+## Modification/LootTables

 Due to the excessive amount of loot tables, please search them yourself using a tool such as RER.
 Some of the features are listed here:

-### Modifications/Loot Tables/Blocks
+### Modifications/LootTables/Blocks

 - Ore will drop cobblestone.
-- Using silk touch now allows you to dig down more items such as budding amethyst.
+- Using silk touch now allows you to dig down more blocks such as budding amethyst.
 - Leaves now have a 50% chance of dropping saplings, 50% for sticks.

-### Modifications/Loot Table/Entities
+### Modifications/LootTables/Entities

-- More mobs drop bones
+- More mobs drop a bone.
-- Creature drops are now more fixed (e.g. cows now drop a raw beef, a leather, and a bone)
+- Creature drops are now more fixed (e.g. cows now drop a raw beef, a leather, and a bone).

 ### Modifications/Recipes